Terminalfour web content management system

 The second phase of Memorial’s web transformation project is the implementation of a new and improved web content management system (WCMS), Terminalfour (T4).

 All Site Builder websites that use the latest web template will be migrated to T4 in phases, beginning with a pilot group of 10 sites.
-The pilot phase is scheduled to begin in April 2021.
+The pilot phase began in late April 2021.

 T4 migration at a glance